 What are the four major learning theories, what is the role they play in education today, and how does it all connect with Leader in Me?
 Let’s dig in!
 Behaviorist Theory What is it?
-Behaviorist Theory utilizes key ideas from the work of B.F.
-Skinner, who theorized that learning occurs through a series of rewards
+Behaviorist Learning Theory (or Behaviorism) utilizes key ideas from the work of B.F.
+Skinner, who theorized that learning occurs through a

 The post Learning Theories: Understanding the 4 Major Ones for the Classroom appeared first on Leader In Me.